oev-berlin/api-portal/README.md

 - `yarn run cucumber-js path/to/feature.feature` : Run specific E2E test - headless
 - `yarn run debug path/to/feature.feature` : Run specific E2E test in debug mode - headful

-For testing in a specific enging (firefox, chromium, webkit(safari) ) add an BROWSER enviroment variable with the engine you would like to test with.
+For testing in a specific engin (firefox, chromium, webkit(safari) ) add an BROWSER environment variable with the engine you would like to test with.

 e.g. : `BROWSER=webkit yarn ...`